linki/chaoskube/README.md

 With dynamic interval enabled, chaoskube will calculate the interval between pod terminations using the following formula:

 ```
-interval = totalWorkingMinutes / (podCount * targetPercentage * factor)
+interval = totalWorkingMinutes / (podCount  * factor)
 ```

 Where:
-- `totalWorkingMinutes` = 5 days * 8 hours * 60 minutes = 2400 minutes (representing a work week)
+- `totalWorkingMinutes` = 10 days * 8 hours * 60 minutes = 4800 minutes (we asume that all pods should be killed during 2 work weeks)
-- `targetPercentage` = 0.5 (50% of pods)
 - `factor` is the configurable dynamic interval factor

-The formula aims to cause a predictable amount of chaos within a defined timeframe (5 working days by default), targeting a percentage of your pods.
 The dynamic interval factor lets you control the aggressiveness of the terminations:

 - With `factor = 1.0`: Standard interval calculation
 - With `factor > 1.0`: More aggressive terminations (shorter intervals)